VDB Command Reference

 All vdb commands support these global flags:

-• --org-id string: Organization UUID (overrides VVD_ORG env var)
+• --org-id string: Organization UUID (overrides env vars)

-• --secret string: Secret key (overrides VVD_SECRET env var)
+• --secret string: SigV4 secret key (overrides VVD_SECRET env var)

 Security Notes